Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

        Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
        1.00    7.00   22.00   61.75   64.00 2182.00

-So the average review is around 51/52 words long, and the median 17 words.
+So the average review (for the full data) is around 51/52 words long, and the median 17 words.
+Adjusted, that shifts to an average of almost 62 words, and a median of 22.
+Because we adjusted specifically the positive reviews, and a vast majority of the shortest reviews were all positive, the average lengths are a bit higher.

 TO DO: (maybe look into something about average text lengths online like for blogs etc)